lambdaclass/concrete/ROADMAP.md

 Done when: a fresh user can install Concrete, run a proof-bearing example, inspect its audit bundle, and understand the claim matrix in under ten minutes.

+**Language graduation is a gate, not a date.** Concrete can graduate individual examples before the language graduates.
+The language reaches **alpha** only after the source-contract/proof-link path is usable outside flagship hero work;
+it reaches **beta/release** only after ordinary project workflow and external validation are in place.

+**Alpha bar (language can be presented as a usable experimental language):**
+- At least one non-author writes, proves, or contract-annotates a useful Concrete program and reports that ProofKit + contracts + `concrete prove` were worth the discipline.
+- Source contracts are primary for at least one flagship, with source-linked proofs and no JSON dependency for that flagship's main proof surface.
+- `concrete prove` guides a user through contract -> obligation -> Lean/omega/
+  `bv_decide` evidence -> source link -> audit.
+- Small evidence examples exist for every public claim class:
+  `proved_by_lean`, `proved_by_kernel_decision`, `tested_by_oracle`,
+  `assumed`, `trusted`, `partial`, and `stale`.
+- Core language surface blockers are settled or explicitly deferred with
+  examples: pattern cleanup, bytes/text/path, iteration, collections, ignored-result diagnostics, and capability polymorphism.
+- Runtime safety obligations have defined evidence classes for bounds, div-zero, overflow, casts, panic/abort, and unchecked conversion behavior.
+- README, website, papers, examples, and roadmap agree and do not outclaim audit evidence.

+**Beta/release bar (language can be released to users beyond the thesis audience):**
+- `concrete fmt`, `concrete test`, and a minimal project model (`Concrete.toml`) exist.
+- `proof-registry.json` is legacy or gone for flagship proof surfaces; source links are the normal path.
+- Release bundles have stable schemas, replay commands, assumption/trust reports, and proof-link provenance.
+- The stdlib/runtime boundary is stable enough for daily examples.
+- At least one external user completes the first-user tutorial and a useful audit/proof workflow without compiler-author intervention.

 1. Define first public release criteria: supported subset, required examples, required diagnostics, proof workflow, stdlib/project UX, evidence/policy/